devgithub723/delta-demo/README.md

 # delta-demo
-this is a demo repo for practice
+this is a demo repo for practice.